k2view-academy/K2View-Academy/articles/99_Broadway/01_broadway_overview.md

 Another great way to learn how to use Broadway is from the built-in Tutorial which can be accessed when creating any Broadway flow.
 Go to **Actions** > **Examples** and checkout the documented sample flows.

-The "a-broadway-tutorial.flow" takes you through the major Broadway features and capabilities and can act as a good starting point.
+The **a-broadway-tutorial.flow** takes you through the major Broadway features and capabilities and can act as a good starting point.
 Other example flows focus on a single feature or capability, demonstrating and explaining them in depth.

 [<img align="right" width="60" height="54" src="/articles/images/Next.png">](/articles/99_Broadway/02_broadway_high_level_components.md)